JStonham/notes/README.md

 }
 ```

-# Case Statements
+# Case Statements within a Method

-A list of variables, which in this case assigns return values to an enum.
+A list of cases, which in this case is within a method and returns a value for each enum option.
 Make sure to include a default return value at the end!

 ``` java
 String fetch(FlingableObject flingableObject) {